WebCrew/HumHub-Gamer-Theme/README.md

 ### Install
-- Extract archive and rename to TodGmbH.
+- Extract archive and rename to Gamer.
 - Put folder in: yousite.com/themes

 ***